 A big thank you from the Board and Tutors to those who took the time to apply for the 2021 LET.
 We received more than 150 applications over the 2 year application period, from an extremely impressive field of candidates.
 The successful candidates are:

-Twelve fully paid scholarships are offered each year, valued at around $10,000 per person, generously funded by our industry sponsors, with wine, food and accommodation valued at around $9000 included.
-The only cost incurred by the scholars is physically getting to and from the Hunter Valley.
+Twelve fully paid scholarships are offered each year, valued at around $10,000 per person, generously funded by our industry sponsors, with tuition, wine, food, travel and accommodation all included.

 The Tutorial is open to all Australian wine industry personnel, regardless of their present position, or state of residence.
 For the moment, priority is given to Australia-based applicants.

 Overall diversity of the attendee group is essential.
 A broad mix of industry backgrounds is targeted in the makeup of each cohort of LET Scholars.
 Previous Scholars have come from the fields of winemaking, liquor retailing, importing and wholesaling, restaurants, viticulture, marketing, education and journalism.
 To ensure a healthy spread of perspectives, a mix of represented regions is also considered, as well as a mix of genders.

 While a solid base knowledge of wine styles of the world is preferred, the determining force with all the applicants is their potential.